masaki-norton/leetcode_problems/README.md

 increasing stack.
 If the car catches up (stack[-1] <= eta), pop it off the stack.\
 Repeat that process for all cars, and the length of the ETA stack is the number\
 of fleets.

+### 84 Largest Rectangle in Histogram
+This is a two-part problem using a monotonically increasing stack.\
+In the first part, when moving from left to right, we should check for a rectangle\
+if the current number is smaller than the previous number, generally.
+To put it another\
+way, calculating the rectangle for any given height is pointless if the next bar\
+is higher, since it will always yield a larger rectangle.
+Therefore, we can eliminate\
+those useless calculations by only calculating rectangles when we find that a number\
+decreased as we move left to right.
+We create a stack, and pop items if they are\
+larger than our current number.
+A few things we can say about the rectangle created\
+by that popped number: 1) the rectangle's right side is always our current index - 1,\
+since all elements to the right are highher than the popped index, and 2) the left \
+side is the next index in the stack + 1, since all the indicies _above_ the next\
+item down the stack are guaranteed to have at least the popped height (or else it\
+would not have been added to the stack).
+With that, track and calculate max area\
+as we move across the entire heights list.\
+The second part to this problem is

 ### 1404 Number of Steps to Reduce Binary Number to 1
 Adding binary was easier converting it to an integer and reversing.\